kingston-hackSpace/Push-button/README.md

 - Here, we are no longer interested in “Is the button pressed?”.
 Instead, we ask “Did something just happen?”

-- In the previous example (STEP 1), the button presses would interfere with timing logic in our code.
-Instead, the logic used in this new example (STEP 2) is essential for multitasking, without stopping anything else in our code.
-In other words, our code won't be executing any isntructions while there is no change in buttonState.

 **EXAMPLE 3: DEBOUNCING**